Home

 Registers have Names, Memory has Addresses

 Note the difference in the definition of registers and memory: registers have names but not addresses (registers are not memory locations).
-Memory does not have names, only addresses.
+Memory does not have names, it only has addresses.

 Instructions